dschoepel/NestOnOpenhab/README.md

 >
 >Register in the Device Access Console, if you haven't already: [Go to the Device Access Console](https://console.nest.google.com/device-access)

-Once you have registered you should have access to the Console and see a "card" to add a new project.
+Once you have registered you should have access to the Console and see a "card" to create (add) a new project.
 So far so good...

 ![Device Access Console](/doc/Device-Access-Console-1_250.png)